jvanzyl/provisio/README.md

 A Maven-based provisioning mechanism and replacement for the maven-assembly-plugin.

-- Support for building runtimes, like the maven-assembly-plug, that are aware of their dependencies in a multi-module build
+- Support for building runtimes, like the maven-assembly-plugin, that are aware of their dependencies in a multi-module build
 - Support for hardlinking in TAR archives with corresponding support for dereferencing hardlinks when unpacking archives
 - Support for excluding artifacts while resolving a specific artifact
 - Support for globally excluding artifacts while transitively resolving artifacts